An ultimate three week self-drive journey of Costa Rica's most popular regions

 Accommodation on this day: Danta Corcovado Lodge

-Return to the mainland and continue to San Gerardo de Dota a little known destination in the remote mountains south San Jose.
+Return to the mainland and continue to San Gerardo de Dota, a little-known destination in the remote mountains south San Jose.
 Set deep in a valley, it’s surrounded by the towering Talamanca mountains.

-Heaven for keen bird watchers, these quiet cloud forests are home to a variety of animals and a wide selection of birds, including the famous Resplendent Quetzal and dozens of hummingbird species.
+Heaven for keen birdwatchers, these quiet cloud forests are home to a variety of animals and a wide selection of birds, including the famous Resplendent Quetzal and dozens of hummingbird species.
 The area is a real nature lover’s paradise, great for hiking and with countless different waterfalls and primary forests.

 Do bear in mind that San Gerardo de Dota is at a high altitude, so the climate is much cooler and wetter than the lowlands.